 How did we go about doing this project?

-We used standardized assessment measures and questionnaires, with 18-35 year old adults with autism and a comparison sample of typically developing adults in the same age range.
+We used standardized assessment measures and questionnaires, with 18-35 year old autistic adults and a comparison sample of typically developing adults in the same age range.
 Participants were recruited from both Canada and the United States.
 We asked participants to fill out an online questionnaire that takes approximately 30-45 minutes and provided those who completed the questionnaire with a $20 gift card.

 Brown-Lavoie, S. M., Viecili, M. A., & Weiss, J. A. (2014).
 Sexual Knowledge and Victimization in Adults with Autism Spectrum Disorders.
 Journal of Autism and Developmental Disorders, 44(9), 2185-2196.